orjangj/cookbook/security/secure_boot.md

-A central boot program found in embedded processors is the Boot ROM - An immutable piece of code stored in mask ROM or write-protected flash inside the processor during production of the processor.
+A central boot program found in embedded processors is the Boot ROM - An immutable piece of code stored in mask ROM or write-protected flash inside the processor.
 It is the first significant code that is executed by the processor after power-on or reset, and contains instructions for initial hardware setup needed to boot the next image.
 Where and how to load and execute the next image from (and in which order) is in many cases configurable through strap pins, electronic fuses, or internal flash settings.
 The Boot ROM may contain additional functionality, possibly extendable to user code during or after boot, such as the ability to verify the next image for validity and correctness before transitioning control.
 The capabilities of the Boot ROM varies from processor to processor, but in most cases the Boot ROM is not flexible enough to support complex boot-up requirements such as loading an operating system from a file system.
 In most cases, more than one bootloader is required to accomplish the task of updating or booting the system - A so-called multi-stage boot process, where each stage in the boot sequence executes its own boot program with specific set of capabilities and responsibilities.

 ```plantuml
 @startuml